QV1: Post-completion

 After QV1's opening in 1991, Perth's office vacancy rate hit a high of 73.6% in 1993.
 However, by 1996 the tower was fully leased and in June 1998 remained the only premium-grade office tower in the city to be fully leased.

 When the tower was completed, some suggested the tower was too far west in the central business district.

 However, the securing of WAPET (now Chevron Australia) as a tenant in QV1 was regarded as a turning point for the precinct, and helped to establish the west end of the CBD as a resources sector.

-For many years the roof of the building has been used as a base from which to launch fireworks shells in the city's annual Lotterywest Skyworks fireworks display on Australia Day.
+For many years the roof of the building has been used as a base from which to launch fireworks shells in the city's annual City of Perth Skyworks fireworks display on Australia Day.

 Also, following the death of the tower's architect Harry Seidler on 9 March 2006, a powerful light was temporarily installed on the roof of QV1 to shine a beam into the sky as a memorial.

 The BTA Property Trust sold its half-stake in the building in 1998 to corporate stablemate BT Office Trust for $130.6 million.
 In 2003 that half-stake was acquired by Investa Property Group, which in 2006 valued QV1 at $400 million.
 The other 50% is owned by Eureka Funds Management.